 - Children growing up in the countryside also lack basic healthcare, and a badly developed road and rail network means links to the city are at times non-existent.

 Our Work in Laos

-SOS Children has worked in Laos since 1995.
+SOS Children's Villages has worked in Laos since 1995.
 Because of slow economic development and the lack of adequate welfare provision, we have increased our involvement in recent years.
 We target support to the unique needs of specific areas, providing temporary care for malnourished children in Savannakhet, and offering vaccinations to people in the local community in Samneua.

 We opened our first Children's Village in a rural area on the outskirts of the capital, Vientiane, near several primary schools.
 Much of our work in Vientiane focuses on filling the gaps left by Laos's inadequate welfare system.
 Schooling from nursery to secondary level ensure children are equipped to succeed in a competitive job market, while daycare for small children allows mothers to work.
 We also offer training to parents so they can improve their own job prospects or become better parents.

 A second Village in Pakse opened a few years later in1998.
 Pakse is the capital of Champasak province, a few hundred miles south of Vientiane.
 The SOS Nursery school allows parents the freedom to work for their children, and provides an invaluable introduction to education and play.
 An SOS school enables children to continue learning with us up to secondary level, providing a full education to children who would otherwise miss out on school altogether.